 Our EYFS classes follow the Early Years Foundation Stage curriculum and work towards achieving the Early Learning Goals.
 Our bespoke curriculum is based on our children and our community, but carefully constructed and sequenced so that learning builds secure foundations in the 7 areas of learning.

 The core aim of the Foundation Stage is to provide a strong and solid platform on which all future learning will stand.
 To aid the early development of our children, we strongly believe that they should develop the three prime areas (P) first.
 These areas are particularly important for igniting children’s curiosity and enthusiasm for learning, forming relationships and thriving and stand them in good stead for developing the knowledge and understanding needed to be successful learners in the specific areas of learning (S).
 In turn, the three prime areas of learning are strengthened and applied.

 Children in EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outdoor.
 Our outdoor areas are used all year round!
 We ensure learning experiences encompass the Characteristics of Effective Learning to ensure the best outcomes for children.
-These are:

 - Playing and Exploring – children investigate and experience things, and have a go.

 - Active Learning – children concentrate and keep on trying if they encounter difficulties, and enjoy achievements.

 - Creating and Thinking Critically – children have and develop their own ideas, make links between ideas and develop strategies for doing things.

 Our Enterprises are driven from child-centred topics based on providing our children with ‘wow experiences’ which motivate the children, and are deeply rooted in the love of stories and reading.
 Subject knowledge of the EYFS curriculum is strong among all practitioners and is used to plan a broad, balanced and progressive learning environment and curriculum for all of our children.